 1. Visionary management style

 The main focus of a visionary manager is towards the overall vision of the company and project.

 A visionary manager wants to motivate emplyoyees and align the team.
 They want the team to know the goal, feel the same desire for it, and essentially be on the same page.
 What's more, the manager often wants to rouse enthusiasm from the team.

 If you're a charismatic, extroverted person who can see the whole picture, this might be the management style for you.

 Less focus on the details of the project management process and supervision can lead to inconsistencies in production quality, especially for new employees.
-It can be hard to pull off the visionary style and exuberance and keep it up every day.
+It can be hard to pull off the visionary style and exuberance and keep it up day to day.

 Someone using the democratic management style treats their team like, well, a democracy.

 This leadership style runs on collaboration and participation.
 The manager takes the input of everyone on the team and weighs that in their decisions.
 The manager may even implement fair voting to help influence decisions.

 The manager is still the leader here, and still makes the ultimate choices, but considers all angles impartially.

 Employees love how this style encourages creativity.
 They feel heard, and like they really matter on the team, as their ideas are being utilized.
 The quality of the product is likely to be high as the employees genuinely care about it.